The New England Aquarium is open, and we are so excited to welcome you back. On behalf of the entire Aquarium, thank you for your continued support!

-Yes, all visitors over the age of 5 are required to wear a face covering.
+Yes, all visitors over 2 are required to wear a face covering.
 We strongly encourage children 2-5 to wear one, but consistent with Governor Baker’s executive order, we leave this to the discretion of caregivers.
 We will have a limited number of masks available for visitors who forget to bring one or who lose their mask during their visit.
 We are also asking visitors to wear face coverings while they are on the plaza and in the Marine Mammal Center.

 If I have a medical condition that precludes me from wearing a mask, can I still visit?
 Do I need to provide proof?

 Visitors with medical conditions that preclude them from wearing a mask are allowed to visit the Aquarium.
 We will not ask you to provide proof of your condition, but we will work with you to make sure we can keep the visit safe for you and others.

 Does my special-needs child or family member need a mask?

 The Aquarium is committed to being accessible to everyone.
 If a visitor is unable to wear a mask due to a sensory need, we ask that they or a family member wear a sensory lanyard and/or sensory bag, available from the Information Desk, so that staff and other visitors know that they cannot wear a mask.